LukeGrahamLandry/franca/devlog.md

+## (Nov 30)

 - instead of calling cached_compile_module, just export the signetures i need without compiling the bodies. now gen_builtin_includes is 1ms instead of 47ms. tho it does need to recompile some of the franca stuff. but with `start := @run timestamp();` at the beginning of gen_builtin_includes, its still only 11ms. that's fine.
+- include_bytes: invalidate the cache if the file changes
+- make import_module a bit more usable.
+  - pass in enqueue_task when creating a CodegenShared so enter_task doesn't always need to recompile it (and the whole backend for the single threaded case).
+  - expose examples/repl as a module and have examples/terminal import it.
+  - sema_frc_import_fid wasn't adding the alias target to callees. imports tend to be aliases so they were faulting. i should really print a nice debug message for that. it sucks to find because the name of the function you were trying to call doesn't show in the stack trace because the value is null, and the call source location is wrong because i don't remap debug info when importing a module.

 ## (Nov 29)